VladP812/buffman.nvim/README.md

 <h1 align="center">Buffman</h1>

 <p>Buffman is a very simple Neovim plugin for switching between and deleting opened buffers.
-It integrates very well with builtin netrw file explorer and if you are one of those minimalists who likes to keeps things simple, you may find it useful.</p>
+It integrates very well with builtin netrw file explorer and if you are one of those minimalists who likes to keep things simple, you may find it useful.</p>

 <h1 align="center">Installation</h1>